northpolesec/santa/docs/deployment/file-access-auth.md

 ### Hard Links

-Due to platform limitations, it is not feasible for Santa to know all links for a given path.
+Due to system limitations, it is not feasible for Santa to know all links for a given path.
 To help mitigate bypasses to this feature, Santa will not allow hard links to be created for monitored paths.
 If hard links previously existed to monitored paths, Santa cannot guarantee that access to watched resources via these other links will be monitored.

 ### Symbolic Links